OlgaPec/taskmanager/README.md

 # taskmanager
-User can sign in od log in to the task manager, add new tasks, change existing, delete old tasks or logout.
+User can sign in or log in to the task manager, add new tasks, change existing, delete old tasks or logout.

 DB settings is in file config.php